 We Take Extra Care

 Canola, corn, and soy are the main crops of concern regarding GMOs.
-Because of the risks with this crop, we do not use any canola oil.
+Because of the risks with canola oil, we do not use this crop.
 We do use large amounts of organic corn and organic soy.
 For these, many Amy’s suppliers test the organic fields to assure the product is not contaminated with GMOs.
 We also use some conventional soy ingredients, all of which are tested for GMOs.

 We Support GMO-labeling Initiatives